 3Some prominent examples include case studies of the Sicilian mafia (Gambetta, 1996), New York mafia (Reuter, 1983), pirates (Leeson, 2007), and Brazilian and American prison gangs (Skarbek, 2014; Lessing, 2017).
-Some notable examples of primary sources include Levitt and Venkatesh (2000) on a defunct Chicago gang, Sánchez De la Sierra and Titeca (Sánchez De la Sierra and Titeca) on corrupt Congolese traffic police, Sanchez-Jankowski (1991) who was a participant observer in a large number of US gangs, and Lessing and Denyer Willis (2019) who obtained internal records of Brazil's Primeiro Comando da Capital.
+Some notable examples of primary sources include Levitt and Venkatesh (2000) on a defunct Chicago gang, Sánchez De la Sierra et al. (2022) on corrupt Congolese traffic police, Sanchez-Jankowski (1991) who was a participant observer in a large number of US gangs, and Lessing and Denyer Willis (2019) who obtained internal records of Brazil's Primeiro Comando da Capital.

-roughly half the interviews in prisons, typically in a wing reserved for high- and middleranking criminals.
+This is a convenience sample of criminal actors who were willing to speak.
+We conducted roughly half the interviews in prisons, typically in a wing reserved for high- and middle-ranking criminals.
 Most continue to run their group's activities while imprisoned.
 In the beginning, prison wardens announced that anyone who would like to meet with university professors could meet us at a particular room and time.
 Following this, our sources might or might not continue to make appointments.
 Some referred us to additional sources.
-Because the prison affords little privacy, most interviews took place in public areas, out of earshot from most inmates or prison guards, but in public view, usually for roughly 1-2 hours.
+Because the prison affords little privacy, most interviews took place in public areas, out of earshot from most inmates or prison guards, but in public view, usually for one hour.

 Eventually, we developed criminal contacts outside of prison.
-In contrast to the selfassured, accessible, and surprisingly candid leaders in prison, initially we found it difficult to speak to outside members, especially lower-ranking ones.
+In contrast to the self-assured, accessible, and surprisingly candid leaders in prison, initially we found it difficult to speak to outside members, especially lower-ranking ones.
 Besides being more vulnerable (some are fugitives), they also often seemed to lack the experience, power, and confidence to feel safe speaking with academics.
-To improve access, we hired the city's main organizedcrime journalist as a consultant, to provide introductions as well as conduct his own interviews and analysis.
-We also hired a government gang outreach worker (himself a former gang member and former prison gang leader), who became a full-time research associate.
-He conducted structured interviews with criminal subjects in his personal network.